alexanderkell/elecsim/README.md

 docker run elecsim <path/to/file>
 ```

-## Contributing back to ElecSim
+## Questions

-If you run into an issue, please submit a ticket [here](https://github.com/alexanderkell/elecsim/issues).
+If you run into an issue, please submit a ticket [here](https://github.com/alexanderkell/elecsim/issues) and we'll be happy to help you get started.

-To add a feature, submit a ticket [here](https://github.com/alexanderkell/elecsim/issues).